SoC-UAI/Control_Ingreso/README.md

    cd <repository-folder>
    ```

 3. **Environment Variables**: Create a `.env` file for Google API credentials and set up the necessary environmental variables, such as `CLIENT_ID`, `CLIENT_SECRET`, etc. Use the `xxxxxxxx-yyyyyyyyyy.json` for the appropriate service account credentials.
-The should be generated using [Google Cloud Platform](https://console.cloud.google.com/).
+These should be generated using [Google Cloud Platform](https://console.cloud.google.com/).

 4. **Running the Application**: Start the Flask server: